RacoonsInATrenchcoat/DinoDash/README.md

-First of all, hello!
+Hello!
 If you got this far then congratulations!
 Feel free to mention on the interview that first drink is on me.

-Built on Firefox, but switched to Chrome for consistency with worldwide methods. (+setInterval issues)
+Built on Firefox, but switched to Chrome for consistency with worldwide methods. (+ setInterval issues)

 Assets used:
 Backgrounds - https://craftpix.net/freebies/free-desert-scrolling-2d-game-backgrounds/